 The internet of things (IoT) is a network of electronic devices and objects that can communicate and exchange data with each other and the internet, enabling remote control and monitoring.
 These devices, such as smart thermostats, security cameras, and wearable fitness trackers, use sensors, actuators, and communication capabilities to interact with their surroundings and one another.
 The goal of the IoT is to create a network of connected devices that can be easily accessed and controlled, automating many everyday tasks and processes.
 The potential uses of the IoT are vast, with the possibility to transform industries such as healthcare, transportation, agriculture, and energy management.
 By gathering and analyzing data from connected devices, businesses and individuals can make more informed decisions and optimize their operations.
 For example, a smart home system can use IoT technology to adjust the temperature, lighting, and security based on the occupants’ preferences and behavior.
 In healthcare, IoT devices can monitor patients’ vital signs and alert medical personnel of any abnormalities.
 The IoT has the potential to enhance our daily lives and increase the efficiency of various industries.
-(Anand et al 2021)
+[Anand et al. 2021].

-The structure of the Internet of Things (IoT) in mobile devices is typically made up of several layers, each of which serves a specific function in the system.
+The structure of the IoT in mobile devices is typically made up of several layers, each of which serves a specific function in the system.
 These layers may include [Jenky 2019]:

 Sensors and Actuators